Started on Jan. 4, 2021

 HFTs as well as other market players submit orders to an electronic trading mechanism called a Limit Order Book (LOB): orders are requests to buy or sell a given quantity of an asset at a specified price, thus allowing buyers to be matched with sellers at a mutually agreed price.
 Market players can modify the price or the quantity of their orders as long as they remain in the LOB ; they also can cancel them (modification and cancellation are tagged as « events »).

+For this challenge, we focus on equity markets, and since a given stock can be traded on multiple trading venues (market fragmentation), participants can choose to which venue they send an order (each trading venue has its own distinct LOB).
 Thanks to their advantage in terms of speed, HFTs, who seek direct market gain based on small price variations, often apply arbitrage strategies between several trading venues.
 Besides, HFTs generally send more events into the LOB than other participants, or at least are able to send two events with « the shortest » delta time possible.

 The goal of the challenge is to classify traders within three categories, HFT, non HFT and MIX.

 According to the AMF in-house expert-based classification, based on the knowledge that AMF has on the market players, market players are divided into three categories, HFT, MIX and non-HFT.

 From a set of behavioural variables based on order and transaction data, the challenger is invited to predict the category to which a given participant belongs.

 The proposed classification algorithm will then be applied to other data sources for which market players are currently not well known by the AMF.

 Each market player (i.e. participant) is represented by a matrix , whose row provides a given market player’s behaviour variables calculated for a given stock and a certain trading date .
 Since all market players are not active every day nor on the whole scope of assets, the length of the matrices may vary from participant to participant.
 The columns of contain the features (detailed below).